 9. Huen Phen

-I learned about this place from eatingthaifood.com as well.
+I learned about this restaurant from eatingthaifood.com as well.
 It’s a long-standing restaurant known for khao soi and other Northern Thai specialties.
 The restaurant has an interesting interior with plenty of knick-knacks to photograph and pore over.

 I wanted to try their khao soi but learned that it’s only served for lunch.
 Boo!
 I asked my server for recommendations and one of the dishes he suggested was this Chiang Mai food favorite of nam prik noom.
 You can never go wrong with these Northern Thai chili dips.

 He also suggested this dish which was vaguely labeled “chicken in northern soup”.
 I don’t know what it’s Thai name is, but it’s basically a clear soup made with chicken and different types of vegetables.
 It wasn’t the most exciting dish around but it was pretty tasty.